India's Longest Nonstop Flights, Ranked

 6

-Delhi to Chicago
+Delhi to Sydney

 How these were measured

-What an 18-hour flight is actually like
+What a sixteen-hour flight is actually like

-Seventeen or eighteen hours in a seat sounds brutal, and it is long, but these flights are built for it: two full meal services, a long dark cruise designed for sleeping, and modern cabins.
+Fifteen or sixteen hours in a seat sounds brutal, and it is long, but these flights are built for it: two full meal services, a long dark cruise designed for sleeping, and modern cabins.
 Honestly, the hardest part is usually not the flight itself but the jet lag waiting at the other end, which is worth planning for.
 If you are flying one of these, our guide on beating jet lag, east versus west is the companion read.

 See any of these for yourself